smartdevicelink/sdl_security_ios/README.md

 1. Right click on the **libSDLSecurityStatic.a** build and select **Show in Finder**.
 This will take you to the derived data of the project which has the three builds listed below:
     * *Debug-iphoneos* - will only work on an iPhone
     * *Debug-iphonesimulator* - will only work on a simulator
     * *Debug-universal* - will work on both the iPhone and simulator
 1. There are also two header files in the **include** folder, **SDLSecurityConstants.h** and **SDLSecurityManager.h** that must be included along with **libSDLSecurityStatic.a** archive build.

 ## Adding the Static Security Library to a SDL App
-In order to use the static security library in an SDL app you must have three files: **libSDLSecurityStatic.a**, **SDLSecurityConstants.h** and **SDLSecurityManager.h**

-1. In Xcode, drag and drop the following 3 files into your project: **libSDLSecurityStatic.a**, **SDLSecurityConstants.h** and **SDLSecurityManager.h**.
+1. In Xcode, drag and drop the following 3 files into your project: **libSDLSecurityStatic.a**, **SDLSecurityConstants.h** and **SDLSecurityManager.h** (or their equivalents after OEM naming modifications are made).
 Make sure **libSDLSecurityStatic.a** has been added to the project's target membership.
-1. Import **SDLSecurityManager.h** into the file where the the `SDLConfiguration`'s `SDLEncryptionConfiguration` is being set.
+1. Import **SDLSecurityManager.h** into the file where the the `SDLConfiguration`'s `SDLEncryptionConfiguration` or `SDLStreamingMediaConfiguration` is being set.
 If you have a Swift project, this will require adding a bridging header to the project.
     `let encryptionManager = SDLEncryptionConfiguration(securityManagers: [SDLSecurityManager.self]], delegate: nil)`

 ## Updating the OpenSSL Dependency
-We have included a build of the OpenSSL library  so the security library can work out of the box with a few minor customizations.
-Production versions of this library should replace the OpenSSL dependency with a trusted build.
+We have included a build of the OpenSSL library so that the security library can work out of the box with a few minor customizations.
+However, this example does not often update the OpenSSL build and it is provided for example purposes.
+Production versions of this library should replace the OpenSSL dependency with an updated and trusted build.
 The following configurations may have to be updated:

 1. Make sure that the OpenSSL library builds **libcrypto.a**  and **libssl.a** have been added to the **SDLSecurityStatic** target.
 1. Configure the build settings for the **SDLSecurityStatic** target.